qemu/qemu/docs/interop/vhost-user-gpu.rst

 Vhost-user-gpu Protocol
 =======================

+..
-:Licence: This work is licensed under the terms of the GNU GPL,
+  Licence: This work is licensed under the terms of the GNU GPL,
            version 2 or later.
 See the COPYING file in the top-level directory.

 .. contents:: Table of Contents